 It is amazing that so many agents overlook this important detail, perhaps because most lead companies do not make much mention of it.
 When buying from the top providers of shared leads you need to know, on average, how many other agents are receiving the same lead.
 This will give you an idea of what type of competition you are up against.

 3. Exclusive Lead Options

 Tip: Exclusive lead sources can be very good but they are often very hit or miss and are typically not consistent.
 I like to look for shared lead providers that will allow you to limit the competition through tiered pricing.
-Quote Wizard does a good job of this with their life leads.
+Quote Wizard and NextGen do a good job of this with their leads.